-PGC’s Compassion Fund is a pilot program to offer financial assistance to member playwrights who are caregivers or receive caregiving in order to assist them in their writing work.
+PGC’s Compassion Fund 2023 was a pilot program to offer financial assistance to member playwrights who are caregivers or receive caregiving in order to assist them in their writing work.

 Who: Open to PGC members